Widespread technology outage disrupts flights, banks, media outlets and companies around the world

 “I have not currently received any reporting to indicate these issues are related to malicious cyber security activity,” Seymour wrote.
 The issue was causing “inconvenience" for the public and businesses, he added.

-Israel’s Cyber Directorate that it was among the places affected by the global outages, attributing them to a problem with the cybersecurity platform Crowdstrike.
+Israel’s Cyber Directorate that it was among the places affected by the global outages, attributing them to a problem with Crowdstrike.
 The outage also hit the country’s post offices and hospitals, according to the ministries of communication and health.

 Meanwhile, major disruptions reported by airlines and airports grew.